idio-lang/DIPS/source/scheme/scheme-basics.rst

 ^^^^^^^

 There's a few *reader macros* to help us.
-Reader macros aren't true macros as just described but rather allow for some cheap syntactic tricks to save typing.
+Reader macros aren't true macros we will describe later but rather allow for some cheap syntactic tricks to save typing.

 If the evaluation engine sees a list it will assume the first element is a function and the remaining elements are arguments to that